Slacker Logo

 Biography

-Michael Weston King (born on November 11, 1961, in Derbyshire) is an English singer‑songwriter whose career spans country, blues and alternative country.
-After leaving school at 18, he joined Liverpool’s post‑punk scene with Fragile Friends before forming The Good Sons in 1992.
-The band released Singing the Glory Down (1995) on Glitterhouse, followed by The Kings Highway (1996) and Wines, Lines and Valentines (1997), and toured with Joe Ely and Blue Rodeo.
-After the group disbanded in 1999, Michael Weston King released the solo albums God Shaped Hole (1999), A Decent Man (2003), and the protest‑focused I Didn’t Raise My Boy to Be a Soldier (2010).
-In 2011, he launched the duo My Darling Clementine, whose debut How Do You Plead? earned the British Country Music Association’s Americana Band of the Year award and a BBC Radio 2 hit with "100,000 Words."
-That year, he released the solo LP Forgetmenots.
-Throughout the 2020s, he continued to perform with My Darling Clementine, releasing the album Country Darkness - The Songs of Elvis Costello (2020) and resumed his solo career in 2022 with the full-length The Struggle.
+Michael Weston King, born on November 11, 1961, in Derbyshire, England, is an English singer‑songwriter whose career spans country and alternative country.
+After leaving school at 18, he moved to Liverpool and played guitar in bands on the edge of the post-punk scene, most notably Fragile Friends.
+He formed The Good Sons in 1992.
+The band signed to Glitterhouse Records and released their debut album Singing the Glory Down (1995), followed by The Kings Highway (1996) and Wines, Lines and Valentines (1997).
+The Good Sons went on to open for acts like Joe Ely and Blue Rodeo before ceasing performances in 1999.
+Following this, King released the solo albums God Shaped Hole (1999), A Decent Man (2003), and a collection of protest songs, I Didn't Raise My Boy to Be a Soldier (2010).
+In 2011, his duo My Darling Clementine released their debut album How Do You Plead?, which won the BCMA's Americana Band of the Year award and yielded a BBC Radio 2 hit with the single "100,000 Words".
+That same year, he released the solo LP Forgetmenots.
+In 2020, My Darling Clementine released the album Country Darkness - The Songs of Elvis Costello.
+He resumed his solo career in 2022 with the album The Struggle.

 Read All Read Less